-looking for the way to install and use Windows applications on Linux PC? yes its possible, There’s a Linux application called Wine that allows you to run Windows software within Linux.
-Here this post I’ll show you what is Wine and how to use it to run Windows software on Linux.
+looking for the way to install and use Windows applications on Linux PC?
+Yes, it’s possible, There’s a Linux application called Wine that allows you to run Windows software within Linux.
+Here in this post, I’ll show you what is Wine and how to use it to run Windows applications on Linux.

 What is wine for Linux Ubuntu?

 Wine for Linux was developed in 1993, is a recursive acronym for “Wine Is Not an Emulator,” though this doesn’t make it true that it is not an emulator.
 Rather than acting as a full emulator, it implements a compatibility layer, providing alternative implementations of the DLLs that Windows programs call, and processes to substitute for the Windows NT kernel.

 Rather it is a compatibility layer for running Windows apps on UNIX-like or POSIX-compliant operating systems (e.g. Linux, Mac, BSD).
 While a virtual machine or emulator simulates internal Windows logic, Wine translates those Windows logic to native UNIX/POSIX-complaint logic.
 Or we can say in simple words Wine converts internal Windows commands to commands your Linux system can natively understand.